If You Have Been in an Auto Accident, How Do You Know You Have a Personal Injury Case?

 An Experienced Personal Injury Firm Will Have Developed Beneficial Working Relationships with Physicians in all Specialties

-A benefit with our firm is that I’ve been practicing here in Houston since 1997.
+A benefit with my firm is that I’ve been practicing here in Houston since 1997.
 I have a network of very high quality physicians, everything from orthopedics to neurosurgeons, physical therapists, any type of specialty doctor.
 I’ve created a network of doctors that I’ve worked with for all these years.
 They know that they can trust me from their experience with me, so they’re willing to work with me on cases and defer collection of their medical bills until the case is resolved.
 They do that despite the fact that most doctors won’t work with lawyers on that basis

 Interviewer: What are they afraid is going to happen?
 Why wouldn’t they do that?